 If you want the peak of speed and performance, an all-SSD memory section is the route for you.
 The Crucial MX500 drive offers a huge 2TB of space, meaning you may never need to rely on old hard disc drives again.

 As the central hub of your rig, the motherboard is one area you have to get right.
 Thankfully, modern motherboards are simple enough to understand, and offer all the connectivity and compatibility you’ll need.
-The MSI Z490 is a great option for the cost-conscious.
+The MSI B450 is a great option for the cost-conscious, and includes Wi-Fi and Bluetooth connections so you won’t need extra dongles or adapters.

 Move up the price spectrum and you start to see extra connectivity, among other things.
-The ASUS Prime X299-Deluxe boasts Thunderbolt 3 compatibility, meaning external data devices or monitors can work to the best of their abilities.
+The ASUS ROG Maximus XI boasts extra connectivity options, meaning external data devices or monitors can work to the best of their abilities.

 Affordable option: Cooler Master LC240E